awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 The Glue crawler will create the partitions source_account_id, year, and month.

 ### Step 1.
-Deploy a Bucket for CUR Aggregation in Data Collection Account
+Deploy a Bucket for CUR Aggregation in Data Collection Account (where you will deploy your dashboards)

 Here we will deploy the CFN template but setting the CFN parameters for a Destination Account.